 Always opt for the custom installation and deselect anything that is not familiar, especially optional software that you never wanted to download and install in the first place.
 It goes without saying that you should not install software that you don’t trust.

-Remove “Managed by your organization” Chrome hijack (Mac Guide)
+Remove “Managed by your organization” from Chrome for Mac (Guide)

 Please perform all the steps in the correct order.
 If you have any questions or doubt at any point, stop and ask for our assistance.